“IMD helped me develop a global overview”

 Nunes, who was born and raised in Mozambique, insists that she did not wait for IMD before embarking on self-analysis.
 "The biggest part of our development comes from ourselves, not a course," she says.

-But one of the great benefits that she derived from the PED program was to gain confidence.
+But one of the great benefits that she derived from the Program for Executive Development (PED) was to gain confidence.
 "I realized that there are many things that I already knew.
 Sometimes it's just a question of consolidation."

 The big leap

 At the beginning of 2012, Nunes moved to Lisbon to become Head of Corporate Affairs for Nestlé Portugal.
 She says that she feels good working for a brand that is loved in her own country and that has been there since 1923.
 She admits that she was a little anxious when she took up her new position, although the leadership skills that she had acquired at IMD helped her.
 "I was coming from an environment where I could look for protection from headquarters and was now in a situation where it was my job to set the framework and learn to drive people through communication."

 Furthermore, the tools on which communication strategies are based have been transformed by the digital revolution and frontiers erased.
 "Even crises now spread globally with different intensities, like waves that continue around the world," Nunes says.

 She speaks with enthusiasm about the use of social media, including Facebook, Twitter and Pinterest, and notes: "We who have the responsibility to put these strategies in place belong to the previous generation.
 I should have been born a lot later."